aehaldy/Badger-Stats/README.md

 (venv) api$ pip3 install -r ../requirements.txt
 ```

-In Windows, you can just used the pip command.
+In Windows, you can just use the pip command.

 The project is configured to use a .flaskenv file for environmental variables.
 Inside the `/api` directory, create a file called '.flaskenv' and add these lines: